 See also: numbers, Permutations and Combinations

-Bayes' Theorem, named after Rev. Thomas Bayes, describes the relationship between the conditional probability of two events A and B as follows:
+Bayes' Theorem, named after Rev. Thomas Bayes, describes the relationship between the conditional probability of two events and as follows:

 or